tdammers/ginger2/README.markdown

 ![](http://ginger.tobiasdammers.nl/static/img/ginger-leaf.svg)

-A Haskell implementation of the [Jinja2](https://jinja.palletsprojects.com/) template language.
+A Haskell implementation of the [Jinja](https://jinja.palletsprojects.com/) template language.

 ## Introduction

-Ginger2 provides most of the original Jinja2 template language, as much as that makes sense in a Haskell host application.
+Ginger2 provides most of the Jinja template language, as much as that makes sense in a Haskell host application.

 We do, however, avoid some of the most blatant Pythonisms, especially where we felt the features in question were more of an accidental result of binding